zoom377/simple_float_graph/README.md

 A simple and performant graph tool for monitoring float values.
-Can be useful for debugging physiscs amongst other things.
+Can be useful for debugging physics amongst other things.

 ## Usage
 Call `SFG.start_tracking(selector: Callable)` once in your `_ready()` function to create a graph and begin tracking a float value.